Skip to main content Accessibility

 During the attack on the Capitol, which was incited by Trump’s unfounded claims of election fraud, numerous antisemitic slogans were on display.
 One protester who breached the Capitol wore a sweatshirt that read, “Camp Auschwitz” and “work brings freedom.”
 Another rioter was spotted wearing a shirt emblazoned with “6MWE,” which stands for “6 million wasn’t enough,” implying that more Jewish people should have died in the Holocaust.

-Throughout 2021, prominent figures on the right such as U.S. Rep. Marjorie Taylor Greene of Georgia and Fox News host Tucker Carlson have compared mask mandates to the Holocaust and the COVID-19 vaccine to “Nazi experiments.”
+Throughout 2021, prominent figures on the right such as U.S. Rep. Marjorie Taylor Greene, R-Ga., and then Fox News host Tucker Carlson compared mask mandates to the Holocaust and the COVID-19 vaccine to “Nazi experiments.”
 On Jan.
 23, 2022, Robert Kennedy Jr. compared measures to contain the virus to Nazi-era restrictions instituted as part of a genocidal campaign.
 In response, the Auschwitz Memorial and Museum issued a statement that his exploitation of “the tragedy of people who suffered, were humiliated, tortured and murdered by the totalitarian regime of Nazi Germany” was a “sad symptom of moral and intellectual decay.”

 View all groups by state and by ideology.